 double

-equation of the origins (ERA-GST)
+equation of the origins (ERA-GST, radians)

 eo

-Notes: 1) The TDB date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
-For example, JD(TDB)=2450123.7 could be expressed in any of these ways, among
+The TDB date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
+For example, JD(TDB)=2450123.7 could be expressed in any of these ways, among applications of this function the choice will not be at all critical.